Impact of Fake Agents on Information Cascades: Markovian Analysis of Cascades

 \section{Markovian Analysis of Cascades}

-Let us, for the sake of discussion, consider the realization $V=B$.
-Similar arguments hold when $V=G$.
-It follows from the previous section that the process $\{ h_n\}$ is a discrete-time Markov process taking values in $[-1,1]$ before getting absorbed into the left wall $(< -1)$ causing a $N$ cascade or the right wall $( > 1)$ causing a $Y$ cascade.
-More specifically, equation \eqref{mc_update} shows that, until a cascade occurs, $ \{ h_n \}$ is a random walk that shifts to the right by $\eta$ \emph{w.p.} $\mathbb{P}(O_n = Y \vert B) = 1-b$ or to the left by $1$ \emph{w.p.} $\mathbb{P}(O_n = N \vert B) = b$.
-Note that the walk starts at state $0$ since the first agent has no observation history.
+In this section, we analyse the process $\{h_n\}$, given $V,$ to determine the probability of cascades.
+It follows from the previous section that conditioned on $V$, the process $\{ h_n\}$ is a discrete-time Markov chain taking values in $[-1,1]$ before getting absorbed into the \emph{left absorption region} $(< -1)$ causing a $N$ cascade or the \emph{right absorption region} $( > 1)$ causing a $Y$ cascade.
+More specifically, equation \eqref{mc_update} shows that, given $V,$ $ \{ h_n \}$ is a random walk (r.w.) that starts from state $0$ and moves to the right by $\eta$ w.p. $\mathbb{P}(O_n = Y \vert V)$ or to the left by $1$ w.p. $\mathbb{P}(O_n = N \vert V) $ until a cascade occurs, where these probabilities are defined in terms of $a$ and $b$ in \eqref{a_b_definitions}.
+Figure \ref{random_walk} depicts this random walk, where $p_f \triangleq \mathbb{P}(O_n = Y \vert V)$ denotes the probability of a $Y$ being observed given $V$, when any agent $n$ follows its private signal $S_n$.
+We have from \eqref{a_b_definitions} that $p_f=a$ for $V=G$, whereas $p_f= 1-b$ for $V=B$.

-The random walk is depicted in Figure \ref{random_walk} where $p_f \triangleq \mathbb{P}(O_n = Y \vert V)$ denotes the probability of a $Y$ being observed.
-Depending on the item's true value, $p_f=a$ for $V=G$ whereas $p_f= 1-b$ for $V=B$.
-Note that in the special case where $\eta$ satisfies $1 / \eta = r$ for some $r=1,2,\ldots$, the process $\{ h_n\}$ is equivalent to a Markov Chain with finite state-space \scalebox{0.9}{$\mathcal{A} = \{ -r-1,-r, \ldots ,-1,0,1,\ldots,r,r+1 \} $}, and with $-r-1$ and $r+1$ being absorption states corresponding to $N$ and $Y$ cascades respectively.
-In this case, absorption probabilities can be obtained by solving a system of linear equations.
-In this paper, our main focus is on the more common case of non-integer values of $1 / \eta$ resulting in $\{ h_n\}$ taking possibly uncountable values in $[-1,1]$\footnote{For example, if $\eta$ was chosen uniformly at random, then with probability $1$ it would fall into this case.}.
+Note that in the special case where $\eta$, given by \eqref{eta}, satisfies $1 / \eta = r$ for some $r=1,2,\ldots$, the process $\{ h_n\}$ is equivalent to a Markov chain with finite state-space \scalebox{0.9}{$\mathcal{A} = \{ -r-1,-r, \ldots ,-1,0,1,\ldots,r,r+1 \} $}, and with $-r-1$ and $r+1$ being absorption states corresponding to $N$ and $Y$ cascades, respectively.
+More generally, it can be proved that $\{h_n\}$ has a finite state-space for any rational-valued $1 / \eta$.
+In such cases, absorption probabilities can be obtained directly by solving a system of linear equations.
+In this paper, our main focus is on the more generic case of irrational values of $1 / \eta$ resulting in $\{ h_n\}$ taking countably infinite values in $[-1,1],$\footnote{For example, if $\eta$ was chosen uniformly at random, then almost surely (w.p. $\!
+1$) it would fall into this case.} which does not readily allow for a direct solution to the cascade probabilities.
+This is unlike the unbiased noise model in \cite{Tho} where the state-space of the Markov chain is always finite.